 Session 7: Playing for ruffs: When to lead a short suit; when to lead to give partner a ruff; suit preference signals.

 Session 8: Forcing Declarer: Why playing a suit the long trump hand can ruff is often an effective defence; leading long suits when holding long trumps.

 Session 9: Trump Promotion: Making trump tricks by leading through declarer; the uppercut - recognising when this would be a good defence.

 Session 10: Planning the Whole Defence: Pulling all the topics together; making a defensive plan; deceptive plays

 There is a lot of material in this course so there will be homework to do which may be preparation for the following session.
 The homework, in the main, will be taken from the EBU publication Really Easy Defence and should take you about 45 minutes.

-Each "Develop Your Defence" session will consist of a short (maximum 20 minutes) introduction to the topic followed by playing and discussion of 12 hands.
+Each "Develop Your Defence" session will consist of a short (maximum 40 minutes) introduction to the topic followed by playing and discussion of 12 hands.
+Each session will last 2 hours and 30 minutes.
 You will be given a handout for each lesson with a short introduction to the topic and the details of the twelve hands which were played during the lesson.

 PRICE: £60 per person which includes the RE Defence text book. *If you already have this book, bring it with you to registration and you will only pay £50 for the course (Please tell me in advance so I don't buy more books than I need.)